AkashM006/express-boilerplate/readme.md

 [This library](https://github.com/winstonjs/winston-daily-rotate-file) is a transport for [winston](https://github.com/winstonjs/winston) which logs to a rotating file.
 Logs can be rotated based on a date, size limit, and old logs can be removed based on count or elapsed days.

-## zod
+## yup

-[This library](https://zod.dev/) is the TypeScript-first schema validation with static type inference
+[This library](https://github.com/jquense/yup) is a schema builder for runtime value parsing and validation.
+Define a schema, transform a value to match, assert the shape of an existing value, or both.
+Yup schema are extremely expressive and allow modeling complex, interdependent validations, or value transformation.

 # Swagger